 Our orthotists are all registrants of the Health & Care Professions Council (UK professional regulatory body).
 They are fully qualified to degree level or equivalent, and have extensive experience in all areas of orthotic treatment.

-Donna McGuigan - Scoliosis, spinal cord injury and polio
+Donna Cooper - Scoliosis, spinal cord injury and polio

 Eileen Reinhardt - Polio, Brachial plexus and scoliosis